Neoproterozoic oxygenation event: Nitrogen isotopes

 δ^{15}N data from 750 to 580 million year-old marine sediments hailing from four different Neoproterozoic basins show similar nitrogen isotope ratios to modern oceans, with a mode of +4% and a range from -4% to +11%.
 No significant change is observed across the Cryogenian-Ediacaran boundary, implying that oxygen was already ubiquitous in the global ocean as early as 750 Mya, during the Tonian period.

 Sulfur isotopes

-Seawater sulfate δ^{34}S values, which saw a gradual increase over most of the Neoproterozoic punctuated by major drops during glaciations, show a significant positive excursion during the Ediacaran, with a corresponding decrease in pyritic δ^{34}S. High fractionation rates between sulfte and sulfide indicate an increase in the availability of sulfate in the water column, which in turn is indicative of increased reaction of pyrite with oxygen.
+Seawater sulfate δ^{34}S values, which saw a gradual increase over most of the Neoproterozoic punctuated by major drops during glaciations, show a significant positive excursion during the Ediacaran, with a corresponding decrease in pyritic δ^{34}S. High fractionation rates between sulfate and sulfide indicate an increase in the availability of sulfate in the water column, which in turn is indicative of increased reaction of pyrite with oxygen.
 In addition, genetic evidence points to the occurrence of a radiation of non-photosynthetic sulfide-reducing bacteria during the Neoproterozoic.
 Through bacterial sulfur disproportionation, such bacteria further deplete marine sulfide of heavier sulfur isotopes.
 Because such bacteria require significant amounts of oxygen to survive, an oxygenation event during the Neoproterozoic raising oxygen concentrations to over 5-18% of modern levels is believed to have been a necessary prerequisite for the diversification of these microorganisms.